-When concerns are still not resolved with the above procedures, requesting a WTO dispute settlement proceeding is one of the options (see Chapter 17).
+When concerns are still not resolved with the above procedures, requesting a WTO dispute settlement procedures is one of the options (see Chapter 17).
 The main body that utilizes the dispute settlement procedures is the government.
 However, important factors for companies are the provision of information, and requests from individual companies and industries for the government to recognize questionable measures taken by other countries, to consider adverse effects to domestic industries, and the necessity to utilize dispute settlement procedures.
-In general, private participation is beneficial in addressing problem measures of other countries.
-Particularly when there is a possibility to apply for dispute resolution proceedings in the future, it is extremely important to share information and collaborate with the government from an early stage.
+In general, public-private cooperation is beneficial in addressing problem measures of other countries.
+Particularly when there is a possibility to apply for dispute resolution procedures in the future, it is extremely important to share information and collaborate with the government from an early stage.

-The main TBT dispute cases to date are shown in Figure II-11-3; however, there are no cases involving Japan.
-Disputes concerning the interpretation of the TBT Agreement in WTO dispute settlement proceedings were rare until recently.
-However, in 2012, there were three reports issued by the Appellate Body clarifying specific details of the TBT Agreement.
-Furthermore, currently four disputes have been referred to the WTO dispute settlement procedures.
+The main TBT dispute cases to date are shown in Figure II-11-4, however, there are no cases involving Japan.
+Disputes concerning the interpretation of the TBT Agreement in WTO dispute settlement procedures were rare until recently.
+However, after three reports were issued by Appellate Body in 2012, some TBT dispute cases have been pending, and the specific details of the TBT Agreement are being clarified.
 As the numbers of cases build up, the TBT Agreement will be further clarified and elaborated, and easier understanding of its provisions by industries is expected.

 In addition, by the application of the dispute settlement procedures, not only can the individual problem measures be improved, but the prevention of implementing further trade-restrictive measures and copying of the problem measures by other countries can also be expected.
 There is a deep-rooted apprehension in the industry that application of the dispute settlement procedures tends to deteriorate bilateral relations.
-However, nearly 20 years have passed since the establishment of the WTO and China and Russia's accession, and it can be generally said that dispute settlement procedures have followed a rule-based practice worldwide.
+However, nearly 20 years have passed since the establishment of the WTO and China and Russia has acceded to the WTO, and it can be generally said that dispute settlement procedures have followed a rule-based practice worldwide.

 When contemplating whether to initiate WTO dispute settlement procedures, the following points should be considered: The first is the time taken to solve the case.
 If it is solved at an initial stage of discussions, the WTO dispute settlement procedures will end in two to three months.
 However, if the case extends to the decision of the Appellate Body, it may take two to three years.
-The second point is the cost of lawyers, etc. (However, in WTO dispute settlement proceedings, there are no fees incurred for the WTO Secretariat or the Panel).
+The second point is the cost of lawyers, etc. (However, in WTO dispute settlement procedures, there are no fees incurred for the WTO Secretariat or the Panel).
 It is desirable to conduct a legal analysis at an early stage for dealing with trade-restrictive measures; however, when applying the WTO dispute settlement procedures, hiring professional legal services is indispensable.
 It is necessary to examine if such investment justifies the benefits from resolving the problem measures.
 The third point is that, basically, the effects of recommendations given by the WTO dispute settlement procedures are only prospective (achieved in the future), and the problem measures will only be improved from that point of time onwards.
 Retrospective relief can only be realized separately through domestic litigation in the other country.